 - your target readership

 Your platform should be as much of a creative exercise and project as the work you produce.
-While platform gives you power to market effectively, it’s not something you develop by posting “Follow me!” on Twitter or “Like me!” on Facebook a few times a week.
-Use your imagination, and take meaningful steps.
+While platform gives you power to market effectively, it’s not something you develop by posting to social media a few times a week.
+You’ll need to use your creativity and imagination, and take meaningful steps.
 It’ll be a long journey.

 I like trying to persuade authors of the value of platform—at least when built organically—because it represents a meaningful investment in your lifelong career as an author.
 You shouldn’t rely on a publisher, agent, or consultant to find and “keep” your audience for you.
 If you find and nurture it on channels that you own, and on your own terms, that’s like putting money in the bank.

 Jane Friedman (@JaneFriedman) has nearly 25 years of experience in the media & publishing industry.
 She is the publisher of The Hot Sheet, the essential newsletter on the publishing industry for authors, and was named Publishing Commentator of the Year by Digital Book World in 2019.